Gekkio/sbt-vaadin-plugin/README.md

 The plugin compiles the widget set automatically if it hasn't been compiled before, so you can now run the webapp with jetty-run or package it with package.

+**If you add/remove/upgrade any addons or upgrade to a new version of Vaadin, you must recompile the widgetset by running the `vaadin-compile` action**

 ### How do I ...?

 #### Disable vaadin widget set compilation